HIPAA Compliance & HIPAA Consulting Services

 We can implement HIPAA compliance program, but we are no longer just dealing with HIPAA compliance, cyber criminals are targeting healthcare, with ransomware attacks, and phishing campaigns on the rise, cyber crime and hacker are directly affecting patient safety and their information.
 Securing healthcare information is critical, by doing so reduce the possibility of your health records being compromised, if or when healthcare records becomes compromised you'll have more than just a regulatory headache - cyber security has become life and death in some cases for healthcare organizations.

-Healthcare organizations rely on us for compliance, implementing security solutions, security program, and safeguards.
+Healthcare organizations rely on us for compliance, implementing security solutions, HIPAA security program, and safeguards.

 Healthcare organizations make good targets for ransomware attacks because they don’t typically have sophisticated backup systems and other resiliency measures like large corporations.
 Ransomware attacks have become increasingly sophisticated and often begin with an email attachment opened by an unwitting employee.
 The malicious code crawls through the computer system, encrypting and locking data folders and the computer’s operating system.